26th April 2017 by Jess

 Bread is not a necessary part of a healthy diet, however if you do include it, one serving is the size of your open hand, excluding bagels which are much more dense.

-We love complex carbohydrates, as they are much higher in fibre than refined carb options.
-Our nutritionist Jess is a big believer in the benefits of dietary fibre, which is why you’ll find her “source of fibre” badge on many of our exciting snacks.
+We love complex carbohydrates, as they are much higher in fiber than refined carb options.
+Our nutritionist Jess is a big believer in the benefits of dietary fiber, which is why you’ll find her “source of fiber” badge on many of our exciting snacks.

-And opting for more fibre rich foods is easier than you might think!
-Simply swapping plain flour for whole grain goes a long way to increasing the fibre in your daily diet, like brown bread instead of white.
+And opting for more fiber rich foods is easier than you might think!
+Simply swapping plain flour for whole grain goes a long way to increasing the fiber in your daily diet, like brown bread instead of white.

 Veggies such as spinach, carrots, broccoli and salad so abundant in nutrients that we’ve created a category for them altogether.